 I learned five-card draw before I could read and still love a good game of poker with family and friends.
-I’m also the Director of Professional Learning at Learners Edge and have closely monitored the changes in teaching and learning due to COVID-19.
+I’m also the Director of Professional Learning at Teaching Channel and have closely monitored the changes in teaching and learning due to COVID-19.
 How, on Earth, do these two things relate?
 Well, I’m about to tell you where to place your chips and why.
-Learners Edge has three sure bets for professional learning that could pay out big!
+Teaching Channel has three sure bets for professional learning that could pay out big!
 (Insert casino noises, flashing lights and dollar signs here.)

 Bet #1 – “Double Down” on Blended Learning